-The MPIV pulse generator is designed for pulsed I-V (current, voltage) characterization of semiconductor devices.
-It is also well suited for applications requiring high current and precision current and voltage pulses.
+The MPIV – Modular Pulsed IV is used for High Power current & voltage characterization of semiconductor devices.
+It is also well suited for applications requiring precise high current and voltage pulses.
 The Drain Pulse Module (DMP) uses an external high-current supply while the Gate Pulse Module (GPM) has an internal high-precision voltage supply.
 Additionally, the MPIV can be synchronized with an external or internal trigger.

 The DPM is the core of the system.
 Its internal microcontroller uses precision Pulse Width Modulation (PWM) modules with complementary outputs and programmable dead-time in order to generate and synchronize the pulses for both drain and gate bias.
 The pulse width is adjustable from 200ns to 2ms; pulse repetition rate from 500Hz to 1MHz, with a maximum duty cycle of 50%.
 Two internal N-channel MOSFETs within the drain module support voltages up to 200V and currents up to 17A.
 Both the pulse and

-quiescent bias voltages are delivered via external DC power supplies thereby making the MPIV a customizable modular solution.
+quiescent bias voltages are delivered via external DC power supplies thereby making the Modular Pulsed IV a customizable solution.

 - Tab Title